pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 Only the content of the main loop changed.
 It starts the same way, by iterating through the `@clients` array, but the content of the `each` loop is different.

 We start by calling `read_nonblock`, with 256 as the `maxlen` argument.
-The default behavior of `read_nonblock` is to throw different exceptions depending on some potential output, the `exception: false` argument allows us to only rely on the return value:
+The default behavior of `read_nonblock` is to throw different exceptions when encountering eof and when nothing can be read, the `exception: false` argument allows us to instead only rely on the return value:

-- If the value is `nil`, that means that we reached `EOF`.
+- If the value is `nil`, we reached `EOF`.
 It would have raised `EOFError` without the `exception: false` argument
-- If the value is the symbol `:wait_readable`, that means that there is nothing to read at the moment.
+- If the value is the symbol `:wait_readable`, there is nothing to read at the moment.
 It would have raised `IO::WaitReadable` without the `exception: false` argument.
 - Otherwise, it returns up to 256 bytes read from the socket

 A major improvement!
 No more explicit timeouts.
 That being said, we're still being fairly inefficient by manually cycling through all the clients.
-Sure, we're not doing that much if there's nothing to read, but we're still doing _something_, that is, calling `read_nonblock`, when we would ideally not do anything given that there's nothing to read.
+Sure, we're not doing that much if there's nothing to read, but we're still doing _something_, calling `read_nonblock`, when we would ideally not do anything given that there's nothing to read.

 There's a syscall for that! `select`, described in `man 2 select` as: